SugarCRM vs. Salesforce: 5 Reasons Why You Should Choose Sugar Sell

 3. Logical Workflow

 When you use Sugar Sell in SugarCRM Enterprise or Ultimate editions, you can put vital business processes on autopilot using convenient drag-and-drop visual design interfaces.
-Complimentary products like SugarBPM remove barriers to success by turning complicated workflows into interactive diagrams.
+Complementary products like SugarBPM remove barriers to success by turning complicated workflows into interactive diagrams.
 Easy-to-understand icons represent specific actions, which optimize complex decision cycles using powerful predetermined rules.

 4. Sleek Integrations